-- Phase Three will run from November 30, 2020 through February 5, 2021. - Phase Four will run from February 8, 2021 through April 7, 2021. - Phase Five will run from April 8, 2021 through the last day of school. - Parents wishing to change their students from the fully remote model for Phase Four must request to do so by January 10, 2021. - Parents wishing to change their students from the fully remote model for Phase Five must request to do so by March 14, 2021.
+- Phase Four will run from February 8, 2021 through April 7, 2021. - Phase Five will run from April 8, 2021 through the last day of school. - Parents wishing to change their students from the fully remote model for Phase Five must request to do so by March 14, 2021.

-- Students in the fully remote model will receive a mix of asynchronous and synchronous instruction. - The length of the fully remote model will be a minimum of four hours. - If necessary, the district will determine if an IEP meeting or amendment to the IEP will be needed for any students enrolled in the fully remote model. - Students in the fully remote model will receive a mix of asynchronous and synchronous instruction - Synchronous instruction may include, but is not limited to: - o live real time face-to-face instruction through Google Meet - o live real time face-to-face instruction through Zoom - o live real time communication through Google Classroom and district email - Asynchronous instruction may include, but is not limited to: - o self guided lessons - o streaming video content - o pre-recorded teacher-created lectures - o note taking - o online diagnostic tools
+- Students in the fully remote model will receive a mix of asynchronous and synchronous instruction. - The length of the fully remote model will be a minimum of four hours. - If necessary, the district will determine if an IEP meeting or amendment to the IEP will be needed for any students enrolled in the fully remote model. - Students in the fully remote model will receive a mix of asynchronous and synchronous instruction. - Synchronous instruction may include, but is not limited to: - live real time face-to-face instruction through Google Meet - live real time face-to-face instruction through Zoom - live real time communication through Google Classroom and district email - Asynchronous instruction may include, but is not limited to: - self guided lessons - streaming video content - o pre-recorded teacher-created lectures - note taking - online diagnostic tools